PlainsightAI/legacy-docs/android-user-guide.md

 Reach offers some 3rd party provider options for indoors positioning.
-To enable a provider you have to explicitly set *Location Provider* before calling `Reach.enable` Currently there are two providers available, Indoors and IndoorAtlas.
+To enable a provider you have to explicitly set *Location Provider* before calling `Reach.enable` Currently, there are two providers available, Indoors and IndoorAtlas.
 Choosing a provider to run is completely optional.
 For scenarios where a provider is not able to give user position, Reach fallbacks to GPS positioning.

 ```java